 Farm operations vary based on their equipment and other resources.
 However unique, all hop growers should commit to continuous improvement of farming and harvesting practices and crop quality.
-Some growers subscribe to third-party audited quality control programs such as GLOBALG.A.P. and USDA GAP.
+Many growers subscribe to third-party audited quality control programs such as GLOBALG.A.P. and USDA GAP.
 Some customers (hop merchant companies and brewers) provide specific guidance to their growers for food safety and quality control practices.

-Over the next few years Hop Growers of America will develop several “Best Practices” modules that will allow growers to self-certify the care and attention they invest in their crop, insuring customers receive hops that are safe and consistently high in quality.
+Hop Growers of America has developed several “Best Practices” educational modules for inclusion in the Member Area that will allow growers to assess their farming operations, insuring customers receive hops that are safe and consistently high in quality.

 The Food Safety Modernization Act (FSMA) was signed into law by President Obama on January 4, 2011.
 It aims to ensure the U.S. food supply is safe by shifting the focus of federal regulators from responding to contamination to preventing it.
 Several Fact Sheets and presentations on the law may be found on the US Food and Drug Administration website.